 A workflow is generally understood to be a work process.
 In procurement, a wide variety of workflows exist within the sub-processes of purchasing, supplier invoice processing and contract management.
 This is where digital workflows play a decisive role.
 Many work processes can be automated through workflows in procurement processes by checking certain events for conditions – and then making a decision.
-For example, procurement processes can be optimised through an escalation or substitution workflow for demand notifications if the contact person does not respond promptly.
+For example, procurement processes can be optimized through an escalation or substitution workflow for demand notifications if the contact person does not respond promptly.
 The same applies to supplier invoice processing.
 For example, supplier invoices can be posted automatically via invoice workflow as long as the invoice amount is below a sum to be determined.
-This and much more is provided by procurement management workflows – the motto is work less, get more done, and thus procurement processes can be optimised.
+This and much more is provided by procurement management workflows – the motto is work less, get more done, and thus procurement processes can be optimized.

 This is precisely where the automated procurement process can show its strengths to the full.
 The system is well aware of the classification of A, B and C goods.
 And the aforementioned questions no longer arise.
 This is because the electronic purchase requisition is automatically assigned to an agent from purchasing, who then takes care of the factual check in the further procurement process.
 If this person is on holiday, substitution rules apply.
 The main thing is that the objective of a factual check is achieved in the procurement process.
 As a result, not only are corporate guidelines adhered to in procurement management, but the workflow also ensures that the right materials are always requested in terms of quantity and quality – always at the right destination and at the right time.
 Another advantage: The digital process solution results in further transparency gains in procurement management.
 The entire process is traceable and documented.
 This is ideal for end-to-end compliance.
 The way is clear for a highly automated workflow in digital procurement processes, for example for C-goods.